- What are Direct Payments?

 Local authorities must offer the option of Direct Payments in place of services currently being received.
 For both education and social care the local authority must be satisfied that the person who receives the Direct Payment: is able to manage the Direct Payment either by themselves or with whatever help the authority thinks the applicant or nominated person will be able to access; will use them in an appropriate way to meet the needs in question and that they will act in the best interests of the child or young person.

 Regulations governing the use of Direct Payments for special educational provision place a number of additional requirements on both local authorities and parents before a Direct Payment can be agreed.
-These include requirements to consider the impact on other service users and value for money and to seek agreement from educational establishments where a service funded by a Direct Payment is delivered on their premises.Direct Payments for health require the agreement of a Care Plan between the Clinical Commissioning Group and the recipient.
+These include requirements to consider the impact on other service users and value for money and to seek agreement from educational establishments where a service funded by a Direct Payment is delivered on their premises.Direct Payments for health require the agreement of a Care Plan between the Integrated Care Board and the recipient.

 2. Who can get Direct Payments?